 About 50 Eggs

 An Olympic athlete (1992 Olympic Games – Rowing), Mazzio is a graduate of Mount Holyoke College and Georgetown Law School.
-She is the recipient of several awards including an honorary degree from Mount Holyoke College; the Ricky Martin Foundation Humanitarian Award; an NAACP Image Award nomination; a Critics’ Choice nomination; the Hope Award (from the National Center for Missing and Exploited Children); the Women’s Sports Foundation Journalism Award; a Gracie Award; an International Press Academy nomination, a Myra Sadker Gender Equity Curriculum Award; a Henry Luce Foundation Fellowship (to Korea); a Rotary Foundation Graduate Fellowship (to France); and an American Heritage Award (from the American Immigration Council).
-Mazzio, formerly a partner with the law firm of Brown Rudnick in Boston, has served on several Boards of Directors including Shackleton Schools, Sojourner House (a homeless shelter); The Boston Youth Symphony Orchestras; The Head of the Charles Regatta; The National Rowing Foundation; and World T.E.A.M Sports (supporting disabled athletes).
-She will be inducted into Mount Holyoke College Athletics Hall of Fame and The Schlesinger Library at Harvard University has requested all of Mazzio’s papers for its collection.
+She is the recipient of several awards including an honorary degree from Mount Holyoke College; the Ricky Martin Foundation Humanitarian Award; two Gracie Awards; four Critics Choice Award nominations; an NAACP Image Award nomination; an EMA Award, an International Climate Impact nomination by the US Olympic Committee; the Hope Award (from the National Center for Missing and Exploited Children); the Women’s Sports Foundation Journalism Award; a Henry Luce Foundation Fellowship (to Korea); a Rotary Foundation Graduate Fellowship (to France); and an American Heritage Award (from the American Immigration Council).
+Mazzio, formerly a partner with the law firm of Brown Rudnick in Boston, has served on several Boards of Directors including Sojourner House (a homeless shelter); The Boston Youth Symphony Orchestras; The Head of the Charles Regatta; The National Rowing Foundation; and World T.E.A.M Sports (supporting differently abled athletes).
+She was recently inducted into Mount Holyoke College Athletics Hall of Fame.
+The Schlesinger Library at Harvard University has requested all of Mazzio’s papers for its collection.

 Mary Mazzio on location in Philadelphia filming I AM JANE DOE. © 2016 Richard Schultz.
 Courtesy 50 Eggs Films.